Sepik virus: Viral classification and evolution

-Sepik virus is in the genus Flavivirus, which means it is similar to yellow fever virus, as Yellow Fever Virus is the type virus for the family.
+Sepik virus is in the genus Orthoflavivirus, which means it is similar to yellow fever virus, as Yellow Fever Virus is the type virus for the family.
 It is also an arbovirus, so the virus is transmitted by an arthropod vector.
-The genus Flavivirus can further be broken down into clades based on whether the vector that transmits the virus to humans, and what the vector is.
+The genus Orthoflavivirus can further be broken down into clades based on whether the vector that transmits the virus to humans, and what the vector is.
 If the vector is known, it forms a clade, which is further broken down into type of vector.
 In the known vector clade, there is a mosquito group and a tick group, which diverged early in the phylogeny and do not have much overlap, ecologically.
 The mosquito group is further divided into the types of diseases the virus causes, like neurotropic viruses and hemorrhagic disease viruses.
 Neurotropic viruses like Japanese encephalitis virus cause encephalitic disease and is commonly spread by Culex mosquito species and has a reservoir in birds, while hemorrhagic disease viruses like Yellow Fever are commonly spread by Aedes mosquito species and have primate hosts.
 Sepik virus is classified as a hemorrhagic disease virus because it is in the Yellow fever group, as it is most closely related to Yellow Fever virus.
 However, Sepik virus does not have the same pathogenicity or virulence as Yellow Fever virus, as it is not known to cause hemorrhagic fever, but rather a febrile illness.

 Viral structure

-Similar to other viruses in the genus Flavivirus, Sepik virus is a circular, enveloped virus that displays icosahedral symmetry in the nucleocapsid.
+Similar to other viruses in the genus Orthoflavivirus, Sepik virus is a circular, enveloped virus that displays icosahedral symmetry in the nucleocapsid.
 The virion is relatively small, only about 50 nm in diameter.
 The virus particle contains three major structural proteins; there are two membrane-associated proteins, the envelope protein (E) and membrane protein (M).
 The virus also has a capsid protein (C) that protects the genome from the environment, which could cause the genome to dry out or become degraded.
 The capsid is mainly protein, but 17% of the capsid are lipids by weight, which were derived from the host cell membrane; the capsid is also about 9% carbohydrate by weight in the form of glycolipids and glycoproteins.